-Whether you’ve opted for the three, five or nine day cleanse, it is generally safe for a range of imbalances and constitutions.
+Whether you’ve opted for the three, four or nine day cleanse, it is generally safe for a range of imbalances and constitutions.
 Bear in mind that ‘any’ cleanse can be challenging because it not only deals with the physical body (with a few unpleasant detox symptoms like headaches, body aches, irritability and exhaustion), but also the mind and emotions.
 Seeing as this is a very gentle cleanse, it should not cause a great deal of discomfort, however there may be some times where challenges can arise, especially if you are detoxing from an extremely stressful lifestyle.

-Before the actual cleanse it is important to limit dairy, sugar, caffeine andgluten from your diet to ensure that physical detox symptoms are kept to a minimum.
+Before the actual cleanse it is important to limit dairy, sugar, caffeine and gluten from your diet to ensure that physical detox symptoms are kept to a minimum.
 For most people, cleansing with rice and beans seems a little weird because in a Western dietary perspective raw juices are usually used.
 However in the Ayurvedic approach kichari is easy to digest so can help even more with supporting the detox.
 The purpose of a mono-diet of kitchari is to give the body only one thing to digest, this allows the body to regulate the natural rhythm of digestion, basically a big rest.
 View our body as a car, we need to service and re-condition it to improve its functionality.
 In the same way we can condition our bodies with a kitchari cleanse.

-During the cleanse you will start the day with an oatmeal and/or kitchari.
+During the cleanse you will start the day with ghee, then 30 minutes after an oatmeal and/or kitchari.
 This diet is more than enough for you to get on with your daily duties without collapsing into a heap.
 It will reset the digestive system and support the elimination of toxins from the bowels.
 (It is better to allow elimination out of the bowels than skin).
 This cleanse is balancing to all doshas, vata, pitta and kapha.
 Fresh meals are always preferred in Ayurveda, so we will deliver your meals daily for the whole day.
 Try to avoid eating leftovers from pervious days.